 - Orientation – Once detox is completed, the new patient attends orientation, during which the appropriate program of rehabilitation is determined in conjunction with the staff.
-There are different focuses for different kinds of residential programs.
-For example, Best Drug Rehabilitation offers optional recovery paths that follow different religious and spiritual belief systems, self-help programs, holistic recovery, and more.
+There are different focuses for different kinds of inpatient programs.
+For example, Best Drug Rehabilitation offers optional recovery paths that follow different religious and spiritual belief systems, self-help programs, and more.

 - Level of Participation – One of the first things that collapse in an addict’s life is their ability to interact with others.
 They become cut off from the outside world and focus completely on the inner universe of their drug.
 The most effective rehab programs help the client relearn healthy social skills through seminars that seek to rebuild this important skill set.